-Over the past six decades, California's rapid population growth resulted in the loss of Prime agricultural land as infrastructure, homes, and businesses were developed.
+Over the past six decades, California's rapid population growth resulted in the loss of Prime agricultural land as homes, businesses, and community facilites were developed.
 The California Land Conservation Act of 1965 (commonly referred to as the Williamson Act) was enacted to facilitate orderly growth, offering tax incentives to keep land in agricultural use with minimum ten year conservation agreements.
 Longer term conservation commitments, known as Farmland Security Zones, were later offered to provide a 20 year planning horizon.
-The creation of the California Farmland Conservancy Program (CFCP) in 1996 widened the spectrum of agricultural land conservation options via the use of permanent agricultural conservation easements.
+The creation of the California Farmland Conservancy Program (CFCP) in 1996 widened the spectrum of agricultural land conservation options via the use of permanent agricultural conservation easements (ACEs).
 These programs are administered at the State level by the Department of Conservation's Division of Land Resource Protection (DOC-DLRP).

 Local jurisdictions have recognized the importance of addressing the impacts of agricultural land conversion through the California Environmental Quality Act (CEQA) and General Plan process.
 Requirements to partially mitigate for the loss of farmland via in lieu fees or direct purchases of conservation easements on similar land have become policy in a number of cities and counties in recent years.
 Local mitigation fees have frequently been used as a match for CFCP funds toward the purchase of agricultural conservation easements.

-Larger infrastructure projects are now being considered to support the next generation of Californians.
-The DOC-DLRP is working with other state and federal agencies to analyze the potential farmland impacts of these projects and to provide technical assistance regarding farmland conservation.
-In June 2013, CFCP entered into an interagency agreement with the California High Speed Rail Authority to secure permanent conservation easements for an area equivalent to the land that will be impacted by the project's right of way and maintenance facilities.
+Larger infrastructure projects to support the next generation of Californians are now being considered.
+The DOC-DLRP is working with other state and federal agencies to analyze the potential of these projects to impact agricultural land, and to provide technical assistance to agencies regarding farmland conservation.
+In 2013, CFCP entered into an interagency agreement with the California High-Speed Rail Authority to secure permanent conservation easements for an area equivalent to the land that will be impacted by the project's right of way and maintenance facilities.

-Please come back soon to learn more about the High Speed Rail Agricultural Land Mitigation agreement.
+Please come back soon to learn more about the High-Speed Rail Agricultural Land Mitigation Program.

 Learn more about CFCP statute and conservation easements.